Donuts and hangouts: US kicks off Covid vaccination for teens

 Numbers were a little low at a vaccine site set up at the Walter E Washington Convention Center in the US capital.

-Kandall Frederick, 15, was driven in by her mom from ahead of the school day.
+Kandall Frederick, 15, was driven in by her mom ahead of the school day.

 "I was excited," she said.
 "I was the last one in the family to be vaccinated so now we will be all safe and sound, be on the go and do things more freely."

+And 14-year-old Sadie Sindland, who was also in Hartford, said she is ready to get back to school full-time, to play in a band and to see friends, despite some nervousness.

+"I am always very scared of getting vaccines," Sadie said.
+"But I was really excited to get this Covid vaccine, because this is the first step to getting back to a normal society."

-A poll by the Kaiser Family Foundation that interviewed parents of 12-to-15-year-old's in April found that three in ten were keen to get their children vaccinated right away, a quarter will wait to see how it's working, a fifth will vaccinate only if their child's school requires it, and the remaining quarter will refuse the vaccine.
+An April poll by the Kaiser Family Foundation that interviewed parents of 12-to-15-year-olds found that three in ten were keen to get their children vaccinated right away, a quarter will wait to see how it's working, a fifth will vaccinate only if their child's school requires it, and the remaining quarter will refuse the vaccine.

 But extremely rare cases of severe Covid can still occur, as can a post-viral complication called multisystem inflammatory syndrome.

-The American Academy of Pediatrics has called this week's authorization of the Pfizer Covid vaccine an important tool for more schools to return to in-person learning this fall.
+The American Academy of Pediatrics has called this week's authorization of the Pfizer Covid vaccine for youths aged 12 to 15 an important tool for more schools to return to in-person learning this fall.